-The National Hispanic Media Coalition was founded in 1986, by Armando Durón, Esther Renteria, and current president and CEO Alex Nogales, as a response to the lack of Latino representation in local news markets serving sizeable Latino audiences.
+The National Hispanic Media Coalition was founded in 1986, by Armando Durón, Esther Renteria, and President & CEO Emeritus Alex Nogales, as a response to the lack of Latino representation in local news markets serving sizeable Latino audiences.
 Over three decades of advocacy, NHMC has increased the representation of Latinos behind and in front of the camera through media advocacy within the entertainment and news industry and with in-depth legal analysis for public policy reforms that advance affordable, open and secure communications.

 NHMC remained vigilant that KCBS-TV in LA honored the agreement, complying with Federal Communications Commission policy, and expanded to KABC-TV in LA, as well as New York stations WABC-TV and WCBS-TV.